Skip to content

 • If the payee is on direct deposit and on hold at the time the replacement payment is processed, a warrant will be issued and held at the Comptroller’s office.
 USAS assigns the PDT of DH to the held warrant.

-• IC (Interest Control) must be R with Reason Code RD, Returned direct deposit or Replacement of warrant by direct deposit, to reject late payment interest.
+• IC (interest control) must be R with reason code RD, returned direct deposit or replacement of warrant by direct deposit, to reject late payment interest.
 See Interest Control Reason Codes (ICRC).

-• If the original payment included late payment interest, the replacement payment transaction must include the original amount of interest paid using object code 7806 (Prompt Payment Interest).
+• If the original payment included late payment interest, the replacement payment transaction must include the original amount of interest paid using object code 7806 (prompt payment interest).

-• The original payment distribution date
+• The original payment distribution date.

-• The original PMT DUE DATE.
+• The original payment due date.

 For returned direct deposit payments